klorenz/xikij/menu/docs/introduction.md

 ## Get Help

 Create a new line and enter a single "?".
-Hit `ctrl+return`.
+Hit `ctrl+enter`.
 Try it here:
 ```
     ?
 ```